Skip to navigation Skip to content

 • HW034 - Application to amend a Healthcare Provider Record

-If a field on the form has incomplete or insufficient details, or the details have been omitted, a Service Officer may need to verify the details with the applicant.
-Information verified with the applicant must be notated on the HI Service file note in the workflow management database.
+If a field on the form has incomplete or insufficient details, or the details have been omitted, a service officer may need to verify the details with the applicant.
+Information verified with the applicant must be notated in PaNDA Processing Notes.

 Notations in the database become part of the source (supporting) documentation that is subject to quality checking.